Skip to content

 In this lab, you will learn how to integrate an AI Agent into your own application.

 The example app is built using a .NET backend API and a React-based chat UI.
-It walks through a basic scenario of a Technical Support Agent that can answer user questions to demonstrate the core concepts.

 The goal is to provide a view of the end-to-end data flow between the frontend, backend, and Azure AI services.